Hoummani/ShopyStoreV2/README.md

 #### Steps to run

-- Update the connection string in appsettings.json in SimplCommerce.WebHost.
+- Update the connection string in appsettings.json in ShopyStore.WebHost.
-- Run file simpl-build.sh by "sudo ./simpl-build.sh".
-For ubuntu 18 "sudo bash simpl-build.sh"
-- In the terminal, navigate to the "src/SimplCommerce.WebHost" type "dotnet run" and hit "Enter".
+- In the terminal, navigate to the "src/ShopyStore.WebHost" type "dotnet restore" and hit "Enter".
 - Open browser, open http://localhost:5000.
 The back-office can access via /Admin using the new user account.

 ## Technologies and frameworks used: